scalabel/scalabel/README.md

     ./bin/scalabel --config ./data/config.yml
     ```

     Then, the server can be accessed at `http://localhost:8686`.
+You can now check out [example usage](#example-usage) to create your first annotation project.

 5. Get labels